All You Need to Know About Disability Insurance in Brampton

 The coverage and cost of the policy will depend upon the type of plan you go for.
 The options available offering different coverage are:

-- Long-Term Disability Insurance: Comes into effect as soon as paid leaves or short-term benefit is completed.
+- Long-Term Disability Insurance: Another type is long-term disability insurance, which provides coverage for an extended duration, often until the age of retirement.
+It offers income replacement benefits when a person is unable to work due to a long-lasting or permanent disability.
+Some disability insurance policies are employer-sponsored, while others can be purchased individually.
+Comes into effect as soon as paid leaves or short-term benefit is completed.
 Coverage is maximum for next 2 years and to extend coverage till age of 65, it is necessary to get engaged in rehabilitation programs.